Congratulations to the 2017-18 Bob King Award winners as Boys’ Coaches of the Year.

 He then moved to boys basketball, serving as an assistant for one season each at Blue River Valley (2000-01), Cathedral (2001-02) and Scecina (2002-03) before being named the boys’ head coach at Morristown for the 2003-04 season.

 McClelland is a teacher at Morristown Junior-Senior High School and teaches classes in social studies, geography, world history and United States history.

 He and his wife, Sonja, have one daughter, Anna, 7.

 Todd Sturgeon, Floyd Central

-Todd SturgeonTodd Sturgeon is a District 3 Coach of the Year after guiding Floyd Central to a 19-5 season that included runner-up finishes in the Hoosier Hills Conference and Seymour Sectional.
-This year’s team set a school record by allowing just 46.8 points per game and its 19 victories were the most for the Highlanders since 1989.
+Todd Sturgeon is a District 3 Coach of the Year for the second consecutive season after leading Floyd Central to a 24-2 campaign that included a Hoosier Hills Conference championship and a runner-up finish in the Seymour Sectional.
+This year’s team set a school record by allowing just 44.7 points per game and its 24 victories were the most for the Highlanders since 1989.

 Sturgeon is a 1983 graduate of Brownstown Central High School, where he was a two-time all-Mid-Southern Conference selection while playing for coach Stan Weber.
 He then went to DePauw University, playing four seasons and helping the Tigers qualify for three NCAA Division III tournaments and hold a then-D III-record 61 game home-court winning streak.

 He graduated from DePauw in 1988 and stayed in Greencastle under Royce Waltman as an assistant coach for four seasons, qualifying for three D III tournaments and finishing as the 1990 national runner-up.
 Sturgeon moved with Waltman to assist at the University of Indianapolis for the next five seasons, helping the Greyhounds earn two NCAA Division II Tournament berths.